 ALBANY, N.Y.
-(AP) -- Environmental groups and a Steuben County village are headed to an appeals court over water sales to a Shell Oil Company subsidiary for shale gas drilling in Pennsylvania.
+(AP) — Environmental groups and a New York village are heading to appeals court in their disagreement over the sale of water to a Shell Oil Company subsidiary for shale gas drilling in Pennsylvania.

-The Sierra Club and People for a Healthy Environment won a court injunction in March 2013 stopping the village of Painted Post from further water shipments under a 2012 contract with SWEPI LP, a Shell subsidiary drilling gas wells in Pennsylvania.
-The five-year contract is for up to a million gallons of water per day shipped by rail.
+The Sierra Club and People for a Healthy Environment won a court injunction in March 2013 stopping the Finger Lakes village of Painted Post from further water shipments under a 2012 contract with SWEPI LP, a Shell subsidiary drilling gas wells in Pennsylvania.

 The five-year contract called for up to a million gallons of water per day shipped by rail, and Painted Post officials anticipated earning up to $2.5 million a year on the deal.

 But a trial judge ruled that Painted Post officials improperly conducted the project's environmental impact review and halted the sales, a decision the New York State Conference of Mayors says could endanger thousands of water-sale contracts that help financially struggling towns in New York.

 A state appeals court in Rochester will hear arguments Monday in the appeal by the village and SWEPI.

 Joseph Picciotti, the lawyer representing Painted Post and SWEPI, didn't immediately return a call for comment Thursday.
 But Jane Tsamardinos, a lawyer for the Conference of Mayors, wrote in a court brief in support of the appeal that "the trial court's holding must be reversed to prevent yet another unfunded mandate on local governments and their taxpayers."